-I thought it’d only be appropriate to begin this series with a recipe that always got rave reviews at my B&B: Brown Sugar Bacon.
+I thought it’d only be appropriate to begin this series with a recipe that always got rave reviews at my B&B: Baked Bacon with Brown Sugar.

 All of you who love bacon are sure to understand the allure.
 However, if you’ve never had bacon prepared this way, you must give it a try.
 If you think you liked bacon before, you’re going to fall head over heels for this stuff.

 In recent years, recipes like this have been floating around the Internet, so I wouldn’t be surprised if you’ve heard of this or something similar.
 However, since it’s so delicious, I figured tossing my little recipe out there wouldn’t hurt.